Try Not to AWW Challenge: How to Survive the Most Adorable Game on YouTube

 The Try Not to AWW Challenge

-Test your heart and soul by going through 10 different tests meant to attract happiness and a feeling of aw.
+The "Try Not to AWW" Challenge will test your heart and soul by going through 10 different assessments meant to attract happiness and a feeling of aw.

 It's based off a popular series of YouTube clips titled "Try Watching Without Laughing or Grinning", but now it's meant to stir your emotions in a new way.